Terms and Conditions

 Who will the data be passed to?

-This information will not be passed on to anyone other than authorised employees of CNBB Ltd. T/A VTR North and relevant processors, for example a company managing marketing on behalf of VTR North.
+This information will not be passed on to anyone other than authorised employees of VTR North Ltd. and relevant processors, for example a company managing marketing on behalf of VTR North Ltd.

 Additionally, if a legal matter were to arise, then we may need to provide this information for those purposes.